Knight of Cups

 Final Words

-The Knight of cups represents ‘emotion in motion’.
-It points to a deepening of emotion within relationships, creativity and diplomacy, as well as good news when it comes to social events and occasions.
+The Knight of Cups represents emotion in motion.
+It dictates a deepening of emotion within relationships, creativity, and diplomacy, promising good news regarding social events and occasions.